Welcome to the Colorado Mountain College Community Garden!

 Want to garden with us?

-If you’re interested in gardening with us at the CMC Garden or if you just want to join us for some of our fun educational opportunities, please check out the attached Volunteer Liability waiver and Community Gardener Agreement and Application.
+If you’re interested in gardening with us at the CMC Garden or our fun educational opportunities, please complete the attached Volunteer Liability waiver and Community Gardener Agreement and Application.

-Please download, print, sign and return all documents and plot fees to the front desk at CMC’s campus.
-Remember that all CMC faculty, staff and students are exempt from plot fees!
+Please bring all plot fees ($50 each) to the front desk at the CMC campus.
+Remember that all CMCfaculty, staff and students are exempt from plot fees!

 Refer all questions to firstname.lastname@example.org and/or email@example.com